Dikshathakurr/Eth-proof-beginner-project/README.md

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.0" (or another compatible version), and then click on the "Compile MyToken.sol" button.
+Make sure the "Compiler" option is set to "0.8.0" (or another compatible version), and then click on the "Compile MYToken.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "MYTOKEN " contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "MYToken " contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it.
-Click on the "MYTOKEN " contract in the left-hand sidebar, and then check the token Abbrev, tokenName, total supply by clicking them.
+Click on the "MYToken " contract in the left-hand sidebar, and then check the token Abbrev, tokenName, total supply by clicking them.
 By passing address and token value in mint and clicking it will call the mint function and same will be with burn.

 # Author